Hair Toppers, Wigs + Halo Extensions: Explained!

 What is a Halo Extension?

 A halo extension is 5-10 wefts of hair sewn together.
-They are usually around 12-20 inches in length that will go from temple to temple on your hair.
+They are usually around 12-20 inches in length and will go from temple to temple on the back of your head under your hair.
 The top portion of your hair is left out to hang over the top of the halo.

-It is secured around your head with clear monofilament string (aka. fishing line).
-The line lays one to two inches behind your natural hairline and down under your existing hair.
+It is secured around your head with clear monofilament string (aka fishing line) and possibly clips.
+It has a clear monofilament line that goes on the top of your head, lies one to two inches behind your natural hairline, and goes down under your existing hair.

 What is a Hair Topper?

 They can be clipped into your hair with clips, or tied and glued onto existing hair for longer wear.
-There are also crown toppers for the top of the head.
-Hair length can be anywhere from 8 inches to 22-inches long and in synthetic, heat-friendly synthetic or human hair.
+There are also crown hair toppers for the top of the head.
+Hair length can be anywhere from 8 inches to 26 inches long, and in synthetic, heat-friendly synthetic, or human hair.

 In the 1990’s I worked at a few high-end hairpiece companies.
-Yes, those “Hair Club” type places you would see on late night tv.
+Those hair club type places you would see on late-night TV.

-The hairpieces back then, or today what we call a hair topper, sold around $1500-$4000 back then.
-They were hand tied mono top lace front human hairpieces that were tied or glued down to your natural hair.
+The hairpieces back then, or what we now call a hair topper, sold for around $1500-$4000 back then.
+They were hand-tied mono top lace front human hairpieces that were tied or glued down to your natural hair.

 You would sleep and shower in them every day.
 That kind of wear and tear would cause fading of the hair color and the hair to fall out of the hair from the mono base.

 Nowadays, some of those high-end places are much lower in price than they should be.
-The “actual cost” wholesale cost of those hairpieces are (and this depends on the size and length of hair) $100-$400 for a stock piece and up to $400 for a custom piece.
+The “actual cost”, the wholesale cost of those hairpieces is (and this depends on the size and length of hair) $100-$400 for a stock piece and up to $500 for a custom piece.

 Knowing all I know about this business, my quest was to set out to find the most natural wigs and hairpieces that I can feel comfortable in and good about wearing, without them costing a fortune.
-Plus, I don’t want to damage the natural hair I have left.
+Without damaging the natural hair I have left.

-At one point, I wore human hair extensions glued into my hair with a wax-type adhesive.
-When they started to grow out they became a hot mess and I ended up losing some of my existing hair in the removal process.
+Fun Fact: At one point, I wore human hair extensions glued into my hair with a wax-type adhesive.
+When they started to grow out, they became a hot mess, and I ended up losing some of my existing hair in the removal process.

-Here’s what I did next..
-I went around to some hair supply stores and some upscale hairpiece shops.
-I looked at a ton of videos on YouTube, Amazon, and even eBay, and here is what I found!
+At the time I wrote this post, I went around to some hair supply stores and some upscale hairpiece shops.
+I looked at tons of videos on YouTube, Amazon, and even eBay.
+Here is what I found!

 Hair Beauty Supply Stores:

-I found a huge assortment of hair at the hair supply store.
-When I say a hair supply store, I do not mean Sally’s Beauty Supply.
-I mean the kind of beauty supply store that sells nothing but wigs and extensions.
+I found a huge assortment of hair at a hair supply store.
+When I say a hair supply store, I do not mean Sally’s Beauty Supply. (although some Sally’s Stores have decent extension hair), I mean the kind of beauty supply store that sells nothing but wigs, hairpieces, and wig supplies.

 YouTube: